openedx-unsupported/devstack/README.md

     ```

 After the services have started, if you need shell access to one of the services, run `make devstack.open.<service>`.
+For example to access the Catalog/Course Discovery Service, you can run:

 ```
 $ make devstack.open.discovery